-We then simulated different genomic surveillance sampling strategies to elucidate how testing, sequencing volumes and the degree of sampling bias arising from sources of specimens jointly impact the timeliness of variant detection and the accuracy of variant monitoring (Online Methods).
+We then simulated different genomic surveillance sampling strategies to elucidate how testing, sequencing volumes and the degree of sampling bias arising from sources of specimens jointly impact the timeliness of variant detection and the accuracy of variant monitoring (see Methods).
 These strategies include: (i) sending all samples from community clinics and tertiary hospitals to a centralized facility for possible sequencing (i.e. population-wide strategy); (ii) sampling and sequencing a portion of positive specimens collected at one tertiary sentinel facility for the population of 1,000,000 simulated people (including mild individuals seeking symptomatic testing and severe patients who sought tertiary care at the facility); or sampling and sequencing a portion of positive specimens collected at (iii) 10%, (iv) 25%, (v) 50%, and (vi) 100% of all tertiary sentinel facilities.

 Results